shahraj81/aida/tools/aida-evaluation/README.md

 3. Assessments Package -- ./AUX-data/M18/LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz

   The assessment package as received from LDC.
-Place the assessments package at './AUX-data/M18/LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz' before building the docker.
+Place the assessments package at `./AUX-data/M18/LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz` before building the docker.

 [top](#how-to-run-the-aida-evaluation-pipeline)

 # How to build the docker image?

-1. Place the following files (see [Introduction](#introduction) for details) in './docker/AUX-data/M18':
+1. Place the following files (see [Introduction](#introduction) for details) inside the directory at `./docker/AUX-data/M18`:
   * graphdb-free-9.2.1-dist.zip
   * AIDA_Phase1_Evaluation_Queries_V8.tgz
   * LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz

-2. Make change to the first line (as shown below) of './docker/Makefile' in order to update the value of variable ROOT to reflect your system directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:
+2. Make change to the first line (as shown below) of `./docker/Makefile` in order to update the value of variable `ROOT` to reflect your system directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:

   ~~~
   ROOT=/absolute/path/to/aida/tools/aida-evaluation